Naregal, Gadag

 Naregal is a panchayat town in Gadag district in the Indian state of Karnataka.
 It is about 27 kilometers from Gajendragad and 28 kilometers from Gadag.

 Culture

 Dravidian temple

-Padmabbarasi basadi has a shikhara of Dravida vimana type over the garbhagriha.
-It is a trikuta.
-Its main garbhagriha was meant for a Jina, and is square.
-The other two garbhagriha are rectangular, and have rectangular pedestals from wall to wall with twenty-four holes indicating that both of them were meant for establishing 24 Tirthankara sculptures.
+The vimana at the Padmabbarasi Basadi temple is a Dravidian-style shikhara type over the garbhagriha.
+Its main garbhagriha was meant for a Jina and is square.
+The other two garbhagrihas are rectangular and have rectangular pedestals from wall-to-wall with twenty four holes, each hole intended to house a Tirthankara sculpture.
 This became common in the 11th century.

 Narayana temple

 Narayana temple at Naregal was built during the period of Krishna III, by Padmabbarasi, the queen of Ganga Permadi Bhutayya in 950 AD.
 It is the biggest Rashtrakuta temple in Karnataka.

 Education

-Government and private schools offer primary, secondary and college educations.
+Government and private schools offer primary, secondary, and college education.